Variational Optimality of F\"ollmer Processes in Generative Diffusions: Introduction

 \subsection{Organization}

 Section~\ref{sec:Stochastic Interpolants} introduces stochastic interpolants with a point source and derives the baseline generative diffusion, including regularity properties of the drift.
 Section~\ref{sec:optimal-diffusion-Follmer} develops the \emph{a~posteriori} tuning of the diffusion coefficient, identifies the KL-optimal choice, and establishes the connection with F\"ollmer processes, including conditional-expectation formulas for the F\"ollmer drift.
 Section~\ref{sec:invariance} proves schedule invariance of the minimized path-space KL divergence.
-We include proofs of key results in the main text; more technical arguments are deferred to the appendices along with additional generalizations.
+Section~\ref{sec-numerical illustration} provides numerical illustrations on a one-dimensional Ornstein--Uhlenbeck forecasting target and on a two-dimensional Kolmogorov-flow data-assimilation problem.
+Section~\ref{sec:conclusions} concludes.
+Proofs of the main theorems are given in the body; longer technical arguments and additional generalizations are deferred to the appendices.